 Combine squash base, rum, ginger liqueur and hot sauce in shaker with ice.
 Shake until cold.
 Strain into rocks glass with ice.

 Butternut Squash Base

 Adapted from Butternut Squash Base by Todd Thrasher

-1 butternut squash, halved
+1 butternut squash, halved and seeded

 2 tbsp. light brown sugar

 1. Preheat oven to 400 F. Put cut squash in a 9 X 13 roasting pan, cut side up.
 Brush with olive oil and sprinkle with 1 tbsp. brown sugar and salt.
 Roast until the squash is sufficiently softened to be easily pierced by a fork, about 40-60 minutes (roasting time may vary; Thrasher's original recipe called for 30 minutes of roasting, but my squash was still pretty hard after only 30 minutes).
 Allow to cool slightly, then scoop the squash pulp out and transfer it to a food processor.
 Add the simple syrup and the remaining tbsp. of brown sugar and process into a puree.
 Place a strainer lined with cheesecloth over a bowl.
 Transfer the pureed mixture to the strainer and press through.
 Discard the remaining solids.